pongiof/circly/README.md

 # Circly

-Circly is a new app to share your top lists with other people.
+Circly is a new app to share your collections with other people.

 Stay tuned!